CodeJudgeBench: Benchmarking LLM-as-a-Judge for Coding Tasks: CodeJudgeBench

 \subsection{Test Generation (TestGen)}

-\textbf{Task Definition:} Following prior work~\cite{jain2025livecodebench,chen2023codet}, we focus on generating unit tests directly from problem statements, without relying on any reference implementations.
-Specifically, the LLM-as-a-Judge is presented with a coding problem statement and two candidate unit test cases, each consisting of an input-output pair.
-The task of the LLM-as-a-Judge is to identify the correct unit test case for the given problem.
+\textbf{Task Definition:} Following prior work~\cite{chen2023codet}, this task focuses on generating unit tests directly from problem statements, without relying on any reference code.
+The LLM-as-a-Judge is presented with a problem statement and two candidate unit test cases (input-output pairs), and must identify the correct test case.

-\textbf{Response Collection:} To collect candidate unit tests, we provide the LLM programmer with the problem statement and a test input sourced from the original dataset.
-The LLM is then asked to generate the expected output corresponding to this given input.
+\textbf{Response Collection:} To construct candidate unit tests, the problem statement and a test input from the original dataset are provided, and the coding model is tasked with generating the expected output.

-\textbf{Response Verification:} Once the candidate outputs are collected, we verify their correctness by directly comparing each generated output with the ground-truth output from the original dataset.
+\textbf{Response Verification:} Candidate outputs are verified by direct comparison with the ground-truth outputs from the dataset.

-\textbf{Response Pairing:} After verifying correctness, we pair each validated output (correct or incorrect) with its corresponding input to create distinct good and bad unit test cases.
-To maintain a high level of difficulty, we discard any unit test input for which models consistently generate correct outputs.
-Conversely, we also remove unit test inputs for which models consistently fail to produce correct outputs, ensuring the evaluation instance remains answerable.
-Finally, we randomly pair a correct unit test case and an incorrect unit test case, each with different test inputs, to form an evaluation instance.
+\textbf{Response Pairing:} Each validated output (correct or incorrect) is paired with its input to form good and bad test cases.
+Problems for which only correct or only incorrect test responses are available are excluded from the evaluation set.
+Finally, a correct and an incorrect unit test case, each with different test inputs, are randomly paired to form an evaluation instance.